J-Dattani/J-Dattani/README.md

 ### :man_technologist: About Me :
 - I'm a newcomer in the world of tech, always hungry to learn and stay updated on the latest trends.
 I thrive on tackling new challenges and expanding my skills.
 - Right now, I'm diving into Web Development, with my sights set on exploring App Development and beyond.
-- In this repository, I'm working on some projects to enhance my skills and explore new ideas.
-I'm all about learning and embracing new opportunities, excited to see where my tech journey leads me!

 ---

 ### :hammer_and_wrench: Languages and Tools :